sakilk130/50-days-of-javascript/README.md

 ## Day 49 - Data Attribute

 The data attribute is used to store custom data private to the page or application.
 The attributes can then be used in the JavaScript to create a more engaging user experience (without any Ajax calls or server-side database queries).

+## Day 50 - Product Filter

+This is a simple product filter that allows you to filter products by category.